ayushbali/JavaScript-DataStructures-and-Algorithms/README.md

 <hr>

 # **Big O**
-It is a standard mesure to check how efficent our code or algorithm is.
-In other words it is used to determine the ***efficiency*** of and algorithm, to understand Big O more clearly you must be familiar with Time Complexity
+It is a standard measure to check how efficient our code or algorithm is.
+In other words it is used to determine the ***efficiency*** of an algorithm, to understand Big O more clearly you must be familiar with Time Complexity

 ## **Time Complexity**
-Time Complexity is nothing but the amount of time taken by a function/algorithm to complete it's task
+Time Complexity is nothing but the amount of time taken by a function/algorithm to complete it's task.

 ## **O(n)**
-Big O(n), it means that the number of operations will increase as the number of inputs increases.
+O(n), it means that as the number of inputs grow, the number of operation also increases.
 Hence, it is a linear process.

-for example.
+For example.
 if we are looping over an array of say ```n``` integers
 ```js
 let n = 5;